ovh/docs/pages/web_cloud/domains/how_to_connect_domain_to_google_site/guide.en-gb.md

 ![dnszone](/pages/assets/screens/control_panel/product-selection/web-cloud/domain-dns/dns-zone/tab-mydomain-anycast.png){.thumbnail}

-Each DNS record can be modified by clicking the '...`{.action}' button to the right of the table row concerned, then clicking `Modify record`{.action}.
+Each DNS record can be modified by clicking the `...`{.action} button to the right of the table row concerned, then clicking `Modify record`{.action}.

 Follow the steps in order by going through the following tabs: